V-tasya/Machine-learning-with-Python/README.md

 **In order to run my code on another computer, the following steps are required:**

-1. Clone the repository from GitHub (git clone https://github.com/your_username/your_project.git cd your_project).
+1. Clone the repository from GitHub (git clone https://github.com/V-tasya/Machine-learning-with-Python.git).
 2. Create a virtual environment (python -m venv venv On Mac or Linux use: source venv/bin/activate
 On Windows use: venv\Scripts\activate).